sameer7300/note-creating-web-app/README.md

 # Notes Management App

-This project is a **full-stack application** built with **React** (frontend) and **Django REST Framework** (backend).
+My this project is a **full-stack application** built with **React** as ( frontend) and **Django REST Framework** as (backend).
 The app allows users to register, log in, create, view, and delete notes.
 The application also implements JWT-based authentication and authorization.

 ---